HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_09/Check_Points_Ch09.md

 - The fields of a class can be made read-only or write-only.
 - A class can have total control over what is stored in its fields.
 - The users of a class do not know how the class stores its data.
 A class can change the data type of a field and users of the class do not need to change any of their code.

+## 9.22 ##
+There is no problem with the code from this check point.
+It is possible to access the private variable because it is done from within the class.